LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/connect-to-sillytavern.md

 ### Network Interception (Recommended)

-Network interception uses a Chrome extension to capture responses directly from the network traffic, before they're rendered on the page.
+Network interception uses a Chrome/Edge extension to capture responses directly from the network traffic, before they're rendered on the page.
 This method:

-- Works only with Chrome browser
+- Works only with Chrome/Edge browsers
 - Provides more reliable streaming responses
 - Handles more complex content like code blocks, images, and LaTeX
 - Captures responses faster and more consistently